tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 `Events` include any events for the execution, though since the transaction has not been committed yet, they are effectively ignored by Tendermint.

-In v0.35.x and later, there is a `Priority` field in `ResponseCheckTx` that can be used to explicitly prioritize transactions in the mempool for inclusion in a block proposal.
+From v0.35.x, there is a `Priority` field in `ResponseCheckTx` that can be used to explicitly prioritize transactions in the mempool for inclusion in a block proposal.